Antenna Coding Empowered by Pixel Antennas: Pixel Antenna

 In this section, we introduce the pixel antenna model and the proposed antenna coding technique.
 As illustrated in the schematic in Fig. \ref{fig: pixel antenna schematics}(a), the pixel antenna is based on discretizing a continuous radiation surface into small elements, which are referred to as pixels, and adjacent pixels can be connected through switches to flexibly control the antenna configuration and characteristics such as radiation pattern.
 Two examples of pattern-reconfigurable pixel antenna designs proposed in \cite{7950976} and \cite{9769906} are shown in Fig. \ref{fig:pixel antenna example}.

-The pixel antenna can be modeled using microwave multiport network theory.
+The pixel antenna can be modeled using microwave multiport network theory\footnote{The multiport circuit network model can be traced back to the method of moments (MoM) \cite{Johnson1999} which uses an impedance matrix to model an antenna.
+Using multiport circuit network to model lumped elements, such as capacitor, inductor, resistor, and RF switches, has been developed and demonstrated in \cite{PerruisseauCarrier2010}, \cite{Yousefbeiki2012} and verified in reconfigurable antenna designs \cite{Pixel_Song}, \cite{LeonardoAraqueQuijano2009}.}.
 Specifically, considering a pixel antenna which has $Q$ switches, we can model the pixel antenna as a multiport circuit network by replacing the $Q$ switches with $Q$ ports as shown in Fig. \ref{fig: pixel antenna schematics}(b).
 Thus, the entire pixel antenna can be modeled as a $(Q+1)$-port circuit network, which consists of one antenna port and $Q$ pixel ports denoting the connections between adjacent pixels (which are numbered 2 to $Q+1$), as shown in Fig. \ref{fig:pixel antenna multiport}.
 The $(Q+1)$-port circuit network can be characterized by a $(Q+1)\times(Q+1)$ impedance matrix $\mathbf{Z}$, which can be partitioned as

 where $z_{\textrm{AA}}\in\mathbb{C}$ is the self impedance for the antenna port, $\mathbf{Z}_{\textrm{PP}}\in\mathbb{C}^{Q\times Q}$ is the impedance matrix for the $Q$ pixel ports, $\mathbf{z}_{\textrm{AP}}\in\mathbb{C}^{1\times Q}$ is the trans-impedance relating the voltage of the antenna port with currents of the $Q$ pixel ports, and $\mathbf{z}_{\textrm{PA}}\in\mathbb{C}^{Q\times1}$ is the transpose of $\mathbf{z}_{\textrm{AP}}$.
 We denote the voltages at the antenna port and pixel ports as $v_{\textrm{A}}\in\mathbb{C}$ and $\mathbf{v}_{\textrm{P}}=\left[v_{\textrm{P},1},\ldots,v_{\textrm{P},Q}\right]\in\mathbb{C}^{Q\times1}$, respectively, and the currents at the antenna port and pixel ports as $i_{\textrm{A}}\in\mathbb{C}$ and $\mathbf{i}_{\textrm{P}}=\left[i_{\textrm{P},1},\ldots,i_{\textrm{P},Q}\right]\in\mathbb{C}^{Q\times1}$, respectively.
 Using \eqref{eq:Z-one_sim}, we can relate the voltages and currents by